SmSystems01/SMCheckerV2/README.md

 ## 📕 Description

-This tool is designed to simulate payment flows on Stripe and Braintree-based checkout systems.
+This tool is designed to simulate payment flows on Stripe and Woocomerce-based checkout systems.
 It follows real browser logic, session handling, and response-based classification (LIVE / DEAD / 3DS).

 *Educational Purposes Only I accept no responsibility if it is used for fraudulent purposes.*